 HAS TO HAPPEN

-Registration Forms are due to Activities Office BEFORE your first day of practice.
+Registration Forms and payment are due to the Activities Office BEFORE your first day of practice.

-Cross-country practice is highly encouraged for team participation, so be sure to go!
-However, please stay home if you are sick or have been in contact with anyone who tested positive or is sick with symptoms of COVID 19.
+Cross-country practice is required for team participation, so be sure to go!
+However, please stay home if you are sick.

 HEALTH AND NUTRITION